Arunavaonly/Guess_the_number-_Game/README.md

 # Guess_the_number-_Game
-Guess a computer generated number game in vanilla html, css and javascript
+Guess a computer generated number in vanilla html, css and javascript